Title and statement of responsibility area

 Immediate source of acquisition

 The first accrual was acquired in 1975 from the firm of Philobiblion and was added to a purchase from William Hoffer in March 1982; the second accrual was acquired from William Hoffer in 1988; the third accrual was acquired from Susan Musgrave in 1992; the fourth accrual was acquired from Susan Musgrave in 1997; the fifth accrual was acquired from Susan Musgrave in 2000; the sixth accrual was acquired from Susan Musgrave in 2004; the seventh accrual was acquired from Susan Musgrave in 2007; the eighth accrual was acquired from Susan Musgrave in 2011; the ninth accrual was acquired from Susan Musgrave through Bjarne Tokurud in 2013.
 The tenth accrual was acquired from Susan Musgrave through Bjarne Tokurud in 2015.
+The eleventh and twelfth accruals were acquired from Susan Musgrave through Bjarne Tokurud in 2016 and 2018, respectively.

 Language of material